-Lower risk of breast cancer occurrence but higher mortality amongst low-educated and immigrant womenJanuary 10th, 2012 in Cancer /
+Lower risk of breast cancer occurrence but higher mortality amongst low-educated and immigrant womenJanuary 10, 2012 in Medicine & Health / Cancer

 (Medical Xpress) -- Low-educated and immigrant women run a lower risk of breast cancer occurrence than highly educated women and women born in Sweden.
 However, the risk of dying from breast cancer is higher for those low-educated and immigrant women that do get the diagnose - a development that has occurred in Sweden during the last ten years.
 This according to a new study from the Karolinska Institutet based on the records of some 5 million women between 1961 and 2007.